iglu-contest/iglu-2022-rl-baseline/README.md

 # SampleFactory APPO baseline for Iglu

+*THE CODE IS IN THE WIP STATUS.
+PLEASE STAY TUNED FOR THE UPDATES.
+WE EXPECT TO RELEASE A WORKING BASELINE BY THE END OF THE WARM-UP ROUND.*

 ## Idea
 Training an agent to build any language-defined structure is a challenging task.
 To overcome this, we have developed a multitask hierarchical builder (MHB) with three modules: task generator (NLP part), subtask generator (heuristic